Joint-assessment Outline

 OpenFGA is a high performance and flexible authorization/permission engine that can be used to implement fine grained access control in any application component.

-Developers can use OpenFGA to easily craft authorization and permission methods based on the policies they require that are specific to their own projects.
-They can further use the API’s provided by the project to confirm users have the permissions required to access a given resource.
+Developers can use OpenFGA to craft authorization and permission policies based on the resource access and authorization model specific to their own project(s).
+They can further use the APIs provided by the project to confirm users have the permissions required to access a given resource.

 Background